-A drifting experience is all about flinging cars around corners at speed!
-Learn to drift with the experts and you’ll be shown how to slide cars around corners on a circuit, using just the throttle and the steering.
-It’s harder than it looks, but when you nail the technique for the first time it is truly euphoric.
-Forget drifting in video games like Forza, it’s time to become a real life drifter with these lessons.
+Drifting experiences are all about flinging cars around corners at speed!
+Drift with the experts, learning how to slide cars around corners on a circuit, using just the throttle and steering.
+It’s harder than it looks, but when you nail the drifting technique for the first time it’s truly euphoric.

 Drifting experiences FAQs...